NOAA-OWP/inundation-mapping/README.md

 Input data can be found on the ESIP S3 Bucket (see "Accessing Data through ESIP S3 Bucket" section above).
 The FIM inputs directory can be found at `s3://noaa-nws-owp-fim/hand_fim/inputs`.
 It is appx 400GB and it needs to be in your `data` folder.

 ```
-aws s3 cp --recursive s3://noaa-nws-owp-fim/hand_fim/inputs /home/projects/fim/data/inputs --request-payer requester --dry-run
+aws s3 cp --recursive s3://noaa-nws-owp-fim/hand_fim/inputs /home/projects/fim/data/inputs --no-sign-request --dryrun
 ```
-**Note**: When you include the `--dry-run` argument in the command, a large list will be returned showing you exactly which files are to be downloaded and where they will be saved.
+**Note**: When you include the `--dryrun` argument in the command, a large list will be returned showing you exactly which files are to be downloaded and where they will be saved.
 We recommend including this argument the first time you run the command, then quickly aborting it (CTRL-C) so you don't get the full list.
 However, you can see that your chosen target path on your machine is correct.
-When you are happy with the pathing, run the `aws s3` command again and leave off the `--dry-run` argument.
+When you are happy with the pathing, run the `aws s3` command again and leave off the `--dryrun` argument.

 The S3 inputs directory has all of the folders and files you need to run FIM.
 It includes some publicly available and some non-publicly availible data.